Dr Wendy Ugolini

 My current research looks at social, cultural, military and political expressions of Welshness in England during the two world wars.
 My monograph, Wales in England 1914-1945.
-A Social, Cultural, and Military History of the Two World Wars will be published by OUP in 2022.
-As part of this interest in the interconnections between English and Welsh identities, I have recently published an article on the twentieth century novelist, Richard Llewellyn and his connections with the BBC and the Welsh Guards during the Second World War.
+A Social, Cultural, and Military History of the Two World Wars will be published by Oxford University Press.
+As part of this interest in the interconnections between English and Welsh identities, I have published an article on the twentieth century novelist, Richard Llewellyn and his connections with the BBC and the Welsh Guards during the Second World War.
 For a related blog, see:

 My latest article, “The Band of Brothers”: The Mobilization of English Welsh Dual Identities in Second World War Britain, has been published in the Journal of British Studies as FirstView: